 Chilapata forests can be reached from Alipurduar via Sonapur More within a driving time of less than an hour.

-To the South of Alipurduar is the historic Coochbehar town which at a distance of 25 km can be reached in about 45 minutes.
+To the South of Alipurduar is the historic Coochbehar town, which can be reached at a distance of 25 km in about 45 minutes.
 Drive towards the east of Alipurduar town for about 30 km and you will enter Assam.

-Bhutan border town of Phuentsholing – Jaigaon is about 60 km from Alipurduar.
+The Bhutan border town of Phuentsholing – Jaigaon is about 60 km from Alipurduar.

 Alipurduar is a major junction in the rail route to North East India.
-Almost all major trains traveling to North East, have a stoppage here.
+Almost all major trains travelling to North East, have a stoppage here.
 Hence Alipurduar is very well connected by train.
 The nearest major airport is Bagdogra, about 160 km away.
-The National Highway 31 connects Siliguri to Alipurduar and further to Assam.
+National Highway 31 connects Siliguri to Alipurduar and further to Assam.